Counting conjugacy classes in groups with contracting elements: Lower bound on conjugacy classes

-When the action has purely exponential growth, we obtain the lower bound for all conjugacy classes in \ref{mainthm}. \begin{cor}[Lower bound] Assume that the action of a group $G$ on a geodesic metric space $(\mathrm Y, d)$ has purely exponential growth.
+When the action has purely exponential growth, we obtain the lower bound for all conjugacy classes in \ref{mainthm}. \begin{cor}[Lower bound] Assume that $G\curvearrowright \mathrm Y$ is a proper action with a contracting element having purely exponential growth on a proper geodesic metric space.
 Then there exists a constant $\theta >0$ such that